xiaohunying/notes/pages/aws-security.md

     - WhiteListedIP (Allow)
     - BlackListedIP (Block)
     - BadSignatures (Block)

+### When And Why WAF
+If you are delivering web content via a CloudFront distribution or through an application load balancer, then you should implement the AWS Web Application Firewall service as an additional layer of security.

+OWASP Top 10:
+- Injections
+- Broken Authentication and Session Management
+- Cross-Site Scripting (XSS)
+- Insecure Direct Object references
+- Security Misconfiguration
+- Sensitive Data Exposure
+- Missing Function level access control
+- Cross-Site request forgery (CSRF)
+- Using known vulnerable components
+- Unvalidated redirects and forwards

 ### AWS WAF Limitations
 - 100 conditions of each type except Regex which allows only 10 conditions